 “Paris was a very old city and we were young and nothing was simple there, not even poverty, nor sudden money, nor the moonlight, nor right and wrong nor the breathing of someone who lay beside you in the moonlight.“Ernest Hemingway, a Moveable Feast

 I’ve been told one of the most timeless skills you can acquire is a film education.
-Quite an obvious observation given it feels like our real lives are virtual.
-But acquiring an understanding of film has been a process for me.
+Quite an obvious observation: it feels like our real lives are in the virtual world.
+But acquiring an understanding of film has been a process.
 I started with your vanilla action movies, comedies, and Sci-Fi.
 Now I’ve progressed onto foreign films, especially those by French directors.
 I’ve noticed Paris is one of those cities that seems to swallow its country whole; without Paris, France loses its identity.
-New York also follows this pattern: remove the city and the state of New York becomes an empty shell.
+New York as well: remove the city and the state of New York becomes an empty shell.

 Paris’ reputation has risen to untold heights simply through the media and just like any other city, it fails our own expectations.
 In Japanese, there is a word for Paris syndrome: afflicted Japanese faint when seeing Paris for the first time as it does not match up with their reality.
 It’s not heaven; it can stink; it can be loud and obnoxious and grotesque much like New York, Shanghai, or LA.
 People claim imperfections are where you find the untouched jewels of a city.
 The best burritos you’ll have in California will probably be in a hole in a wall that smells like horchata.
 Actually, the title of this post arises from a book documenting the Cambrian explosion of western culture in Soviet Russia.